The Rare and Often Rebooted Exploits of the Green Mask, Up for Auction

 Anyone who's been reading comic books and/or watching comic book movies for any length of time knows that superhero origins are subject to change.
 This has been going on since the Golden Age.
 We discussed some early Blue Beetle origin revisions recently, and a similar situation developed with another Fox Features Syndicate hero named Green Mask.
 Both characters had debuted in Mystery Men Comics #1 in 1939 and were rebooted with added superpowers when they both received their own series early the next year.
 In Green Mask's case, he was bombarded by power from a "Vita-Ray machine", giving him incredible strength and other abilities plus a sidekick as well — and this would not be his last reboot during the Golden Age.
-Several issues of the series have covers that are coming to greater collector attention in recent years, and issues like #6 and #8 along with many other issues of the series up for auction in the 2022 December 1 Fox Comics Showcase Auction #40214 at Heritage Auctions.
+Several issues of the series have covers that are coming to greater collector attention in recent years, and there are many issues of the two-volume series up for auction in the 2023 September 28 The Fox Comics Showcase Auction #40239 at Heritage Auctions.

 Most of the major Fox Feature Syndicate superheroes have a sort of organic evolution of their abilities and backstories over time, and the Green Mask is probably the most pronounced example of this from the Fox lineup.
 In fact, the character has two points in its history that would qualify as reboots by today's standards.
 While there appears to be some difference in opinion as to whether the character who debuted in Mystery Men Comics #1 is the same person as the character who debuts the next year in Green Mask #1, I think they are best understood as having different and unrelated secret identities.
 The version of Mystery Men Comics #1-12 is a pulp-style mystery man with no special abilities beyond basic athleticism and fighting skill and used no special weaponry or gadgets beyond a normal handgun.
 The introductory blurb in the first issue alludes to the character as having a secret identity, but it is never named, and he is never shown in any form besides the Green Mask.
 In fact, the only other regular character of the feature, newspaper reporter "News" Blake, typically does much of the leg work in these stories, leaving Green Mask to round up the bad guys in the end.